- Business and Employment

 (1) We will resume lending to companies as soon as the bailout funds are received.

 (2) We take risk management very seriously and will take every precaution to ensure that these problems do not occur again.

-A new literary category called "banking fiction" is presumably on the horizon because there are so many fictional stories to tell already.
-For small businesses, taking the initiative especially means investigating what your banking options are rather than assuming that story lines like the above are true.
+For small businesses, taking the initiative especially means proactively investigating banking options rather than assuming that story lines like the above are true.
 As Peter Drucker so astutely observed in the quote shown below, we should all pay attention to what isn't being said.

 The most important thing in communication is to hear what isn't being said.— Peter Drucker

 Business Lender Communication: Why Is Negotiating Important?

 Any list that describes the importance of an effective process for negotiations will vary widely from one individual to another.
 Here are five generic examples with a more specific illustration accompanying each one:

 - To solve problems.
 Example: A local government has the legal right to regulate businesses in a way that is likely to lower property values for all owners of funeral homes.
 The funeral home owners open negotiations to resolve this problem.

 - To reduce costs.
 Example: A small business owner negotiates with their bank to lower commercial financing costs.

 - To resolve a disagreement.
 Example: A retail business currently operates 24 hours a day, 7 days a week.
 Nearby residential property owners feel that this is negatively impacting the enjoyment of their homes.
 There are currently no local regulations supporting the legal need for the retail operation to change.